PluribusDigital/Lowering-Barriers-to-Open-Data/_sections/1-Introduction.md

 Administrators must meet the challenge of open government and open data policies while securing sensitive data, meeting citizen & user needs, navigating rapidly changing technology, and working under shrinking budgets.
 This White Paper provides strategies for managing the four stage life cycle of open government data and shares best practices and technical solutions to help meet these challenges.

-1. **Planning** - identify data, establish agency policies, prioritize data sets, create internal governance and accountability.
+1. **Plan** - identify and prioritize data, establish policies, create internal governance and accountability
-2. **Preparing** - scrub data, define metadata.
+2. **Prepare** - scrub data and define metadata
-3. **Publishing** - format the data and host it.
+3. **Publish** - format the data and host it
-4. **Supporting** - increase adoption, market, provide support, source control management, incorporate customer feedback.
+4. **Support** - increase adoption, market, incorporate customer feedback